 Okay, they want to disarm Americans.

-But if you're in a situation like San Bernardino, if you're in a situation like what happened in Orlando, is it better or worse if there's a law abiding trained either off-duty police officer, military personnel, or maybe an armed citizen that has the ability to stop the killing.
+But if you're in a situation like San Bernardino, if you're in a situation like what happened in Orlando, is it better or worse if there's a law-abiding, trained, either off-duty police officer, military personnel, or maybe an armed citizen that has the ability to stop the killing?

-In both the San Bernardino case and in this case in Orlando, the shooter, the terrorist had an opportunity to reload.
+In both the San Bernardino case and in this case in Orlando, the shooter, the terrorist, had an opportunity to reload.

-And it's kind of beyond hypocritical to listen to the president and presidential candidate Clinton talk about banning weapons, assault weapons when these are the very people that are making it possible for Iran to get nuclear weapons.
+And it's kind of beyond hypocritical to listen to the president and presidential candidate Clinton talk about banning weapons, assault weapons, when these are the very people that are making it possible for Iran to get nuclear weapons.

-Oh, if we're worried about arming terrorists, why would you do that?
+Well, if we're worried about arming terrorists, why would you do that?

-I got a note over the weekend from Narain Wea, who's with us, a Syrian American Christian activist, and she told me she has credible information that in fact there are other attacks planned.
+And she told me she has credible information that, in fact, there are other attacks planned.

-She's deeply connected into the refugee population, the Christian refugee population.
+She's deeply connected into the refugee population, the Christian refugee population, and they have been following all of these attacks.

-Also, Jennifer uh Thalasinos is with us.
+Also, Jennifer Thalassinos is with us.

-Welcome both of you to the uh program.
+Welcome both of you to the program.

 Thanks so much for being with us.